 Fearless But Vulnerable

 In August 2014, the U.S. Fish and Wildlife Service withdrew its proposed rule to list the wolverine as a threatened species under the Endangered Species Act, citing a determination “that the effects of climate change are not likely to place the wolverine in danger of extinction now or in the foreseeable future.”
-In response to the decision, Rocky Mountain Wild joined a coalition of 8 other groups to file notice of intention to sue the Service for refusal to protect the species under the Endangered Species Act.
+In response to that decision, Rocky Mountain Wild joined a coalition of eight other groups to file notice of intention to sue the Service for refusal to protect the species under the Endangered Species Act.

 On April 4, 2016, Chief Judge Dana L. Christensen of the U.S. District Court for Montana judged in favor of our coalition.
 Christensen ordered the agency to reconsider its position saying it had “unlawfully ignored the best available science by dismissing the threat to the wolverine” due to “immense political pressure.”

 We are currently waiting for the protection to be granted.